52North/pubopen/science/reproducibility.md

 # Reproducibility

 Reproducibility lies at the core of science.
-You should worry about it, especially if you use or develop software within your research.
-But (sadly) this guide is not about good science, so we kindly ask you to contribute good resources to this section to answer questions such as
+You should worry about it, especially if you use or develop software within your research. ~~But (sadly) this guide is not about good science, so~~ We kindly ask you to contribute good resources to this section to answer questions such as

 * *What is it, why does it matter?*
 * *How does it relate to software?*